charisliao/NLP-with-classification-and-vector-spaces/README.md

 <!-- omit in toc -->
 # NLP-with-classification-and-vector-spaces

-A repository dedicated for Natural Language Processing with classification and vector spaces (a course from Coursera @DeepLearning.AI).
+A repository is dedicated to Natural Language Processing with classification and vector spaces (a course from Coursera @DeepLearning.AI).

 In this repository, I will be documenting down what I've learned from the course and projects.
 Projects completed can be found in sub-directories.
 See [Contents](#contents) below for more information.